Love tussle tarnishes Zimbabwe PM Tsvangirai

 HARARE (Reuters) - A legal bid by a former lover of Zimbabwean Prime Minister Morgan Tsvangirai to stop his wedding on Saturday has laid bare a messy private life and damaged the political reputation of the main rival to long-serving leader Robert Mugabe.

-Locardia Karimatsenga, 39, filed a High Court injunction to block Tsvangirai’s wedding to fiancee Elizabeth Macheka, arguing that she was his wife under the former British colony’s “customary marriage” law.
+Locardia Karimatsenga, 39, has filed a High Court injunction to block Tsvangirai’s wedding to fiancée Elizabeth Macheka, arguing that she was his wife under the former British colony’s “customary marriage” law.

-Judge Antonia Guvava ruled on Wednesday that the wedding should go ahead but Karimatsenga’s lawyer said he would appeal, meaning the saga could yet take another twist.

-The case has sparked a frenzy in Harare newspapers, which have plastered their front pages with headlines such as “Tsvangirai wedding war”, “Plot against PM intensifies” and “D-Day for PM Wedding”.
+The filing, due to be decided on Wednesday, has sparked a frenzy in Harare newspapers, which have plastered their front pages with headlines such as “Tsvangirai wedding war”, “Plot against PM intensifies” and “D-Day for PM Wedding”.

 Having the nuptials blocked would be a major embarrassment for Tsvangirai, who had been expected to invite Mugabe, his partner in a fractious coalition formed after a disputed 2008 election, and some foreign leaders to the ceremony.